 What is gaslighting?

-Gaslighting is a form of psychological manipulation in which a person attempts to make another person question their reality and sanity.
+Gaslighting is a form of psychological manipulation in which a person attempts to make another person question their perception of reality and mental health.
 The person can do this by denying that something was said or done or by treating the victim as if they are crazy.
 Gaslighting can also involve:

 The abuser might deny saying or doing something, question the victim’s memory of an event, or pretend to forget what happened even if there is proof.

-This can make the other person feel like they’re going crazy and make them doubt their judgement and sanity.
+This can make the other person feel like they’re going crazy and doubt their judgement and sanity.

 For example, Jack tells his partner that he has to work to pay for everything because Catherine stays at home all day and does nothing.